zizup/Python-stuff/README.md

 # Python-stuff
-Fun scripts made with Python\n now in GITLAB folder
+Fun scripts made with Python

+now in GITLAB folder